Ever wondered why people choose to train to teach English? What has inspired them to make the career change?

 9 Stories That Answer This Question

 All sorts of people take the CELTA course and they do it for all sorts of reasons.
-It could be to kick start a new career or help them make a change in their life. through working with candidates, we hear about these plans and dreams every day.
+It could be to kick start a new career or help them make a change in their life.
+Through working with candidates, we hear about these plans and dreams every day.
+Here are nine of their stories.
 Who do you identify with?
 Inspired?

 My husband and I retired early from our jobs in the medical profession.
 Our objective was to have more time to travel and enjoy life without the extreme stress of practising medicine.